Create Your First Peptide

 Weekly

 Once per week on a specific day.
-Common for some GLP-1 agonists.
+Useful when a routine only needs a weekly check-in.

-Tip: You can change your schedule anytime.
-If you miss a day, just log the dose for that day later—the calendar will show you exactly what you've completed.
+Tip: You can change the schedule anytime.
+If you miss a day, log it later and the calendar will still show what actually happened.

 Log Your Doses